 https://www.youtube.com/watch?v=0hBDmR-4snA 4 minute Health Quiz w/ Sheryl

-Think like an onion, dress like an onion.
-Dress in thin layers so you can peel layers on and off as needed.
+Dress like an onion.
+Wear thin layers so you can easily peel layers on or off as needed.

-Thin layers keep you warmer or cooler, which ever you need.
-It's much easier to peel off thin layers or add more layers.
+Thin layers keep you warmer or cooler, whatever you need.

-It may surprise you with how fast you warm up during a winter hike.
+It may surprise you with how fast you warm up on a hike, in the fall or winter.

-On a cold morning, I start out with more layers but within 15 minutes of hiking, I'm starting to peel off my coat, gloves, hat, neck warmer, etc.
+Often I'll start hiking with more layers but within 15 minutes I'm hot and starting to peel off some of the layers ie. coat, gloves, hat, neck warmer, etc.

-Backpack - Used on a hike.
-Generally within 15 - 30 minutes of winter hiking you will start to heat up.
+Backpack - You'll use this on a hike.
+Generally within 15 - 30 minutes of winter hiking you should start to heat up.
 Carry a backpack large enough to hold items you peel off.
-Generally my hat, gloves, and neck warmer are the first to come off.
+Generally my coat, hat, gloves, and neck warmer are the first to come off.
 It is not fun to over-heat while hiking.